A Guide to Job Hunting – Through the Eyes of a Recruiter

 Job hunting is a simple process made complicated.
 Maybe we live in an age where there is so much information flowing that it is hard to know who and what to listen to.

 Greenfield would like to suggest 10 simple stages to maximise your opportunity!

 - Decide what you want to do next and what you can offer.
 Be specific.

 - Document what you can offer on a CV that is easy to read and make it clear what you do (make it relevant to your target position).
-It needs to stand up to the 30 second test (more on that later).

 - Make sure your CV can be found and you are accessible